esheldon/fitsio/README.md

 Known CFITSIO Bugs
 ------------------
+These are bugs in the underlying cfitsio library
 - When writing directly to a .gz file sometimes the buffers do not get flushed to disk upon closing, leaving the file empty or incomplete.
+  Seems to be when writing a single binary table.
-- fits_get_compression_type always returns zore.
+- fits_get_compression_type always returns zero.
 Use ZCMPTYPE header key instead, but this may not be portable between cfitsio versions

 Examples